Overlanding is an incredibly rewarding experience, provided you approach it in the right manner. Let these ten commandments guide you. By Karin Theron

 You should do your best to ensure that your vehicle is reliable.
 Consider the availability of spare parts and tools further up Africa, as well as whether African mechanics will be able to work on your vehicle.
 In Africa you can get literally everything mechanical fixed (albeit with less sophistication than at home) but if your vehicle is highly electronic, the chances are that you won’t readily find a dealer who can do this work.

-Thou shalt kit out thou vehicle to be totally self-sufficient
+Commandment #3: Thou shalt kit out thine vehicle to be totally self-sufficient

 If you want to do an extended overland trip, it is best to equip your 4WD vehicle so that you are totally self-reliant.
 You have to carry water for drinking and washing, as well as extra fuel, food for at least four days, a well-stocked medical kit and sleeping gear.
 You must be equipped to prepare your own food and have shelter against rain and sun.